tasmota/docs/Rules.md

 `ON <trigger> DO Backlog <command1>; <command2>; <command3> ENDON`

-You can also duplicate the same trigger on many lines.

-`on power2#state=1 do power1 1 endon`

-`on power2#state=1 do RuleTimer1 100 endon`

-**Rules have a maximum string length**
-If the string of your rule is to long and it reach the limit of the rule length, you will loose the end of it...
-Always verify the status line returned after the insert in the console to see if the last words of your rule has been well inserted.
-In the case of your rule length is larger then the limit, split it in an other rule<x>...

 **Appending new rule onto an existing rule set**
 Use the `+` character to append a new rule to the rule set.
 For example: